oscarlindbul/VaspBandUnfolding/README.md

 ## How to build cythonized code

-Go into the folder "cythonize" and run the python "build.py" script.
+Go into the folder "cythonize" and run the py_combile script, e.g. cd "./cythonize; bash py_compile".

 # PyVaspwfc